Get ready to be blown away by these natural wonders that make Yorkshire the place to tap into your adventurous side.

 Hardraw Force, The Green Dragon Inn, Leyburn, North Yorkshire, DL8 3LZ.

-Howgill Fells are a group of hills found right on the border of the Yorkshire Dales.
-This means you can soak up spectacular views of both the Lake District and God’s Own Country.
-Both the River Lune and River Rawthey carve their away through the landscape and you can even see Cautley Spout, one of England’s highest waterfalls, which has a 180 metre drop.
+Howgill Fells are a group of hills found right on the border of the Yorkshire Dales and Cumbria.
+This means you can soak up spectacular views of both the Lake District in one direction and God’s Own Country in the other.
+Both the River Lune and River Rawthey carve their away through the landscape and you can even see Cautley Spout, one of England’s highest waterfalls, which has an incredible 180 metre drop.

 Howgill Fells, Low Haygarth, Sedbergh, Yorkshire Dales National Park, LA10 5NE.Cover image credit: Joe Hayhurst licensed under Creative Commons for commercial use.